Weapons Prohibited on Campus

 UGA Police Services

-View Official Policy: Weapons Prohibited on campus Policy
+View policy pdf: Weapons Prohibited on campus Policy

 The University System of Georgia (USG) prohibits all weapons on property owned or leased by the USG and its institutions, except as specifically provided herein or as provided in federal or state law.